natran17/Images-to-mask/README.md

-# Images-to-mask
+# Image mask creation

-Creates masks of brain and heart images
+Creates and downloads masks of brain and heart images